There are a few things you will need to do to prepare for orientation and the beginning

 All incoming students must complete the ALEKS placement assessment before attending

-New Student Orientation in order to register for any mathematics course for the fall
+New Student Orientation in order to register for any mathematics course.
+Full information

 sessions so the score will be available to their academic advisors.